yasin6n/TRI-Battery-SOH-Prediction/README.md

 - Toyota Research Institute for the open battery dataset
 - ITU Mathematical Engineering department and instructors

+## Possible Future Plans / Next Steps

+This project served as a strong foundation for battery SOH prediction using classical ML on the TRI fast-charging LFP dataset.
+Here are some ideas I'm planning to explore to take it further:

+- **Advanced Gradient Boosting Models**
+  Experiment with XGBoost, LightGBM, or CatBoost — these often outperform Random Forest on tabular/time-series battery data due to better handling of non-linearities and feature interactions.
+Goal: push RMSE/MAE below current ~1.4%/0.9% levels.

+- **Early-Cycle RUL Prediction**
+  Shift focus to predicting full remaining useful life (RUL in cycles) using only the first 50–100 cycles of data.
+This is a common real-world challenge (limited early data in EVs).
+Could compare against published baselines on the TRI dataset.

+- **Deep Learning Approaches**
+  Implement sequence models like LSTM, GRU, or 1D-CNN (or even Temporal Convolutional Networks) on raw/processed voltage-current-time series.
+This could capture temporal patterns better than hand-crafted features.

+- **Physics-Informed Enhancements**
+  Incorporate domain knowledge (e.g., equivalent circuit models, pseudo-2D electrochemical features, or temperature effects if data allows) into hybrid ML-physics models for better generalization.

+- **Model Deployment & Real-Time Demo**
+  Wrap the best model in a simple Streamlit/Gradio web app for interactive SOH prediction (upload cycle data → get prediction + uncertainty).
+Bonus: export to ONNX for edge deployment simulation.

+- **Uncertainty Quantification**
+  Add probabilistic predictions (e.g., via Gaussian Processes, dropout in NNs, or conformal prediction) to estimate prediction confidence — crucial for safety-critical battery applications.

+- **Dataset Extensions / Comparisons**
+  Test transfer learning or domain adaptation to other public datasets (e.g., NASA, CALCE, or newer LFP ones) to check cross-dataset robustness.

+I'll update this section with progress as I implement any of these.
+Contributions, suggestions, or collaborations are very welcome!

+Last updated: March 2026

 ## Author
 **Yasin ALTIN**
 **Mathematical Engineering Student @ Istanbul Technical University**